hasancagli/django-resume-builder/README.md

 - Amazon S3 as File Storage
 - Updating Data in Real Time in Preview Section
 - User Authentication and Management
+- Converting HTML File to PDF File using Python in Backend